rgerganov/blog/content/post/ctrl-air-purifier.md

 ```

 It seems this random number is only 31 bits.
 It also seems that the person who wrote this
-doesn't know what he is doing :) Solving the discrete logarithm problem when `a` is only
+didn't know what he is doing :) Solving the discrete logarithm problem when `a` is only
 31 bits turns out to be not hard at all.
 In fact, it can be solved for less than a second
 using the [Baby-step Giant-step](https://en.wikipedia.org/wiki/Baby-step_giant-step)
 algorithm.
 Check out my implementation at https://github.com/rgerganov/dlp.